cdiniz/airflow-elt-poc/README.md

-## This repo is a proof of concept for a personal evaluation of airflow.
-The goals are understanding the following topics:
- - how easy airflow is for local development
- - how easy airflow is to test and possibly use it in a tdd way
- - how easy is to implement custom operators/hooks, etc
- - how reusable are the custom implemented parts

-### Install and Start Airflow

-pip install virtualenv

-virtualenv .venv

-source .venv/bin/activate

-pip install -r requirements-docker.txt

-pip install -r requirements-dev.txt

-docker-compose up

-### Run tests

-source dev-env.sh

-python -m pytest

-### Run backfill

-airflow backfill covid19 -s 2020-10-03 -e 2020-10-03

-### Configure testing in pycharm

-create project

-choose existing interpretor and choose python3.7 from the created .venv

-choose from existing sources when prompted

-get env vars from 'source dev-env.sh'

-mark src as Sources Root

-under configurations under python integrated tools, choose pytest as the default test runner

-run pytests in tests..
+## This repo is a POC of Airflow and DBT for ELT pipelines on a CI environment.
+The goal is a personal evaluation of Airflow and Dbt, exploring the following topics:
+ - Setup airflow for a ci environment, how to develop and execute locally.
+ - Implement custom operators/hooks, etc.
+ - Testing Airflow dags, operators, hooks, using a TDD Approach.
+ - Reusability of custom components.
+ - Error handling in pipelines
+ - ELT Comparison between airflow and airflow+dbt.
+ - Testing DBT (besides dbt testing), for instance: testing if a view has the information that should.
+ - How Dbt handles incremental views

+### The simple data pipeline example:
+Read data from https://covid19api.com/, stage the data on a covid19 table, and transform the data into covid19_stats which has the stats per day per country.

+#### Install local dev environment

+Install virtual env

+`pip install virtualenv
+`

+Create env

+`virtualenv .venv
+`

+Activate env

+`source .venv/bin/activate
+`

+Install the same requirements as the docker image

+`pip install -r requirements-docker.txt
+`

+Install requirements for development

+`pip install -r requirements-dev.txt`

+#### Init docker

+`docker-compose up`

+#### Init Environment
+##### Local development, testing and airflow local execution

+`source dev-env.sh
+`

+#### Test

+`python -m pytest`

+#### Run backfills

+`airflow backfill covid19_dbt -s 2020-10-02 -e 2020-10-02
+`

+`airflow backfill covid19 -s 2020-10-02 -e 2020-10-02
+`
+#### Test Dag Tasks

+`airflow test covid19_dbt dbt_run 2020-10-02
+`

+`airflow test covid19_dbt dbt_test 2020-10-02
+`